Mo0812/birdsdb/README.md

-# password-safe
+# birdsdb

-`password-safe` is a terminal based password management software written in Clojure.
+`birdsdb` is a terminal based password management software written in Clojure.
 It is build upon a custom object database.
 That database is not only the fundation but also the main focus of creating this project.

 The object based information are basically stored in a JSON representation on the disk, seperated in fixed-sized chunks.
 To not always read the entire file-based information ...!